Lien Elementary Renovations and Addition

 Preserving the Past, Elevating the Future

 The extensive renovation of this 1950s mid-century school included a five-section PK/K classroom addition and a vibrant learning commons, both thoughtfully designed to complement the building’s original architectural charm.
-Completed in a single summer, the project enabled a strategic reorganization of age groups, improving student flow and curriculum alignment.
+The project enabled a strategic reorganization of age groups, improving student flow and curriculum alignment.

 The design significantly reduced unnecessary movement within the building, creating a more efficient and cohesive learning environment.
 It preserved the school’s durable, well-maintained character while enhancing its original features and seamlessly integrating modern elements.